kennytanggg/THRUX/source/userguide/definingarchitecturalelements/archelements/index-arch-elements.rst

 Architectural Packages are used to model the load, or power density, of a group of architectural elements.

-For example, if a project contained a group of floors, and the designer wanted to feed that group via a specific distribution board, the designer can create a package, and attach that package to a distribution board.
+For example, a group of floors could each have their SpaceType designated as Office, which has a specific power density.
+This group of floors can be packaged as a load, and fed from a distribution equipment.

+To create a Load Package, within Architectural Elements, select a group of Floors, or Rooms.
+In the orange textbox, enter a name for the Load Package, and then click the (+) button.
+To view your Load Packages, click the Arch.
+Package tab.
+These packages can be attached to any distribution board in the network.

 .. image:: images/Architectural_Package.PNG
     :align: center